Joshua-Olisa/Customer-Segementation-Using-K-Means-Clustering/README.md

 ## Problem Statment

 You wish to identify the most important shopping groups based on income, age, spending score.
 The goal is to understand the target customers for the marketing team to plan a strategy.

-## The approach
+## My approach

 ### [Prepare](#1-prepare)